2025-03-09

 2. Highlight the new (duplicated) layer

-In the Layers pallet, click the Mask icon
+In the Layers pallet, along the bottom row of icons, click the Mask icon

 Choose "Show All"